 The most important feature of this Hamilton Beach Waffle Maker is removable grill plates.
 It is a game-changer when it comes to cleaning.
 They are dishwasher-safe and pop in and out with a simple press of a button.
 And, on the cleaning superpowers of this model, there is an extra-large drip tray to catch errant batter.

 Not only do you get stress-free clean-up, but it has an adjustable browning control dial to personalize your waffle-making experience.
-There are indicator lights to remind you when the machine is on and let you know when it is ready for the batter.
+There are indicator lights to remind you when the machine is on and to let you know when it is ready for the batter.
 The deep pockets on the grill plates produce thick, Belgian-style, golden waffles with ease.
 And the ergonomically designed handle facilitates flipping with the flick of a wrist.

 Related: The Best Mixing Bowls